Our Verdict

 Canopy

-Like many other seats, this option also has a handle and canopy collision problem; using both simultaneously is a problem.
-It seems like a minor thing, but it also feels wholly unnecessary and a poor design to us.
+Like many other seats, this option has a handle and canopy collision problem; using both simultaneously is a problem.
+It seems like a minor thing, but it also feels wholly unnecessary and a poor design.

 LATCH and Manual Storage

-LATCH storage is so tricky we had to Google where it is and eventually found a YouTube video for help.
+LATCH storage is so tricky that we had to Google where it is and eventually found a YouTube video for help.
 It isn't intuitive, with strange storage under the anti-rebound bar.
-Under the rebound bar, you have to pull the storage compartment up, and there are two!
-The extra webbing gets shoved in an adjacent storage area, not where the LATCH connectors stow.
+You have to pull the storage compartment up, and there are two!
+The extra webbing gets shoved into an adjacent storage area.
 If you don't get it all in correctly, then you won't be able to close the anti-rebound bar.
-It's so odd and overall designed we don't get it when there are much simpler designs on the market.
 The manual storage is in the base near the bottom, tucked away from little fingers and accidental soiling.

 Comfort/Quality

-This seat performed well compared to the competition for comfort and quality, scoring above the average in our tests.
+This seat performed well in our tests for comfort and quality, scoring above the average compared to the competition.

 Fabric and Padding